PhilippHafe/CarND_Lesson4_LaneFinder/README.md

 # Udacity_SDC_Nanodegree_Lesson4_LaneFinder
 This repository contains code from the Lane Finding Lesson of the Udacity Self Driving Car Nanodegree Program.
-The lane finding lesson contains the following elements:
+The file "SDCND_Lesson4_LaneFinding1.ipynb" contains examples from the lesson and my tuning of the parameters The lane finding lesson contains the following elements:
 - Masking Images
 - Color Selection